BRIEF GUIDE FOR CONSIGNORS

 6.5.
 In case of damage or loss, the auction house will forward any insurance benefits to the consignor.
 The claim of the consignor is in such case restricted to to extend of insurance benefit.

-6.6 The consignor is obliged to pick up unsold items within 10 days upon expiration of the contract period.
+6.6 The consignor is obliged to pick up unsold items within 10 days upon expiration or cancellation of the contract.
 The auction house can organise shipping upon written order by the consignor on the consignor's cost and risk.

 7. Contract binding, provision entitlement